 When I think of the Nordic countries – Denmark, Sweden, Iceland, Norway, and Finland come to mind.
 When I think of popular European food cultures, Nordic Cuisine isn’t necessarily at the forefront.
 But that’s starting to change thanks to the success of the Great Northern Food Hall in Grand Central Station.

 Most mornings, I’ll usually make my own breakfast, or grab some fruit on the go.
-But now if I’m running late, I can always grab a smørrebrød, a kanelsnurrer, or some skyr.
+But sometimes if I’m running late, I can always grab a smørrebrød, a kanelsnurrer, or some skyr.

-You probably have no idea what I’m saying, but those are good options to have (an open faced sandwich, a cinnamon bun, and some yogurt, respectively).
+You likely have no idea what I’m saying, but these are good options to have (an open faced sandwich, a cinnamon bun, and some yogurt, respectively).

 Across the pond in Europe, Nordic Cuisine has been riding a healthy wave for over a decade.
 The turning point was the New Nordic movement of 2004.
 Since that time, Scandinavian chefs have been keeping old traditions alive by using modern preparation techniques and locally sourced ingredients.

 Today’s result is a better, more sustainable and affordable food program that’s gaining popularity in the United States (and all over the world).
 The movement is also improving heart health and helping to curb obesity rates in the Nordic region.

 Staples, Techniques, & Ingredients:

 In many ways, Nordic Cuisine is just like the Mediterranean Diet.
 Both options take full advantage of the surrounding landscape (albeit two very different landscapes).
 Both options feature several plant-based foods and an abundance of healthy fats.